-- 53.2.1 Unofficial Classifications: classifications distributed by the organiser during the rally - 53.2.2 Partial Unofficial Classifications: classifications published at the end of a section before an overnight regroup. - 53.2.3 Provisional Final Classification: classification published by the organiser at the end of the rally, subject to final scrutineering. - 53.2.4 Official Final Classification: classification approved by the stewards. - 53.2.5 In the event of the time of publication of the Provisional Final Classification being amended, this new time must be advised by a Communication on the official notice board(s), when delayed.
+- 54.2.1 Unofficial Classifications: classifications distributed by the organiser during the rally - 54.2.2 Partial Unofficial Classifications: classifications published at the end of a section before an overnight regroup. - 54.2.3 Provisional Final Classification: classification published by the organiser at the end of the rally, subject to final scrutineering. - 54.2.4 Official Final Classification: classification approved by the Stewards. - 54.2.5 In the event of the time of publication of the Provisional Final Classification being delayed, this new time must be advised by a Communication on the official notice board(s).

-53.3 DEAD HEAT IN A CHAMPIONSHIP RALLY
+54.3 DEAD HEAT IN A CHAMPIONSHIP RALLY